What is open source?

 “There is no security through obscurity — security depends on understanding your work and your security model, and this can be achieved with open source and proprietary systems,” said Oskari Saarenmaa, cofounder and CEO at Aiven, a company that manages open source data infrastructure on all the major clouds.

 However, open source has the potential to be more secure than proprietary software.
-If you take two pieces of software, one open source and one proprietary, both of which receive active updates, then chances are, the open source incarnation will be more secure by virtue of the fact that it can be inspected by thousands of eyes.
+If you take two pieces of software, one open source and one proprietary and both receiving active updates, the open source incarnation may be more secure by virtue of the fact that it can be inspected by thousands of eyes.

 “Open source gives you and the community a better chance of understanding the overall quality and maturity of a software system, and also allows you to repair and modify systems as needed,” Saarenmaa added.
 “Whether or not proprietary software packages are properly maintained can be much harder to assess.”